tprasadtp/protonvpn-docker/README.md

 ## Installation

 - You can install DEB or RPM packages from releases.
+- Alternatively, you can clone this repository and run `sudo make install`
 - Alternatively, You can simply drop the script in to any location in your `$PATH`.

     - Download the script